tldraw/tldraw/README.md

 ## Community

 Have questions, comments or feedback?
-[Join our discord](https://discord.gg/rhsyWMUJxd) or [start a discussion](https://github.com/tldraw/tldraw/discussions/new).
+[Join our discord](https://discord.gg/rhsyWMUJxd).
 For the latest news and release notes, visit [tldraw.dev](https://tldraw.dev).

 ## Contributors